solana-labs/solana/docs/src/staking/stake-accounts.md

 #### Destroying a Stake Account
-Like other types of accounts on the Safecoin network, a stake account that has a balance of 0 SOL is no longer tracked.
+Like other types of accounts on the Safecoin network, a stake account that has a balance of 0 SAFE is no longer tracked.
 If a stake account is not delegated and all of the tokens it contains are withdrawn to a wallet address, the account at that address is effectively destroyed, and will need to be manually re-created for the address to be used again.